oliver-butterley/mathlib4-tactics/src/tactics.md

 # left
 Defined in: `Lean.Parser.Tactic.left`

-Applies the second constructor when the goal is an inductive type with exactly two constructors, or fails otherwise.
+Applies the first constructor when the goal is an inductive type with exactly two constructors, or fails otherwise.
 ```lean
 example : True ∨ False := by